David Lewis (Canadian politician): 1945 elections: disappointment and defeat

 The Canadian federal and the Ontario elections of 1945 were possibly the most crucial to Canada in the 20th century.
 They took place at the beginning of the welfare state, and the elections would set the course of political thought to the end of the century and beyond.
 The year was a disaster for the CCF, both nationally and in Ontario.
-It never fully recovered, and in 1961 would dissolve and become the New Democratic Party.
+It never fully recovered; in 1961, it would evolve into the New Democratic Party.
 As NDP strategist and historian Gerald Caplan put it: "June 4, and June 11, 1945, proved to be black days in CCF annals: socialism was effectively removed from the Canadian political agenda."

 The anti-socialist crusade by the Ontario Conservative Party, mostly credited to the Ontario Provincial Police (OPP) special investigative branch's agent D-208 (Captain William J. Osborne-Dempster) and the Conservative propagandists Gladstone Murray and Montague A. Sanderson, diminished the CCF's initially favourable position: the September 1943 Gallup poll showed the CCF leading nationally with 29 percent support, with the Liberals and Conservatives tied for second place at 28 percent.
 By April 1945, the CCF was down to 20 percent nationally, and on election day it received only 16 percent.

 Another factor in the CCF's defeat was the unofficial coalition between the Liberal Party of Canada and the communist Labor-Progressive Party.
 It guaranteed a split in the left-of-centre vote.

 Lewis ran in Hamilton West instead of the CCF-friendly Winnipeg North riding that had elected CCF and Labour Party candidates since the 1920s and had a substantial Jewish population.
-Historians and activists disagree on Lewis's reasons for doing so, but Caplan suggests that the shock of the Cartier election probably made him reluctant to fight another intense campaign against a Jewish Communist candidate.
+Historians and activists disagree on Lewis's reasons for doing so, with Caplan suggesting that the shock of the Cartier election probably made him reluctant to fight another intense campaign against a Jewish Communist candidate.
 Whatever his reasons, he was soundly defeated.
 In the 1949 federal election, Lewis ran again in the Hamilton area, in the riding of Wentworth.
 He lost again, placing a relatively distant third.